Indicated for: HIV-1 infection

 ANTIMYCOBACTERIALS

-Rifabutin*# rifabutin AUC ↔ REKAMBYS must not be used in300 mg once daily rifabutin Cmin ↔ combination with rifabutin asrifabutin Cmax ↔ specific dosing recommendations25-O-desacetyl-rifabutin AUC ↔ have not been established.25-O-desacetyl-rifabutin Cmin ↔ Co-administration is likely to result25-O-desacetyl-rifabutin Cmax ↔ in loss of therapeutic effect ofrilpivirine (see section 4.3).300 mg once daily rilpivirine AUC ↓ 42%(+ 25 mg once daily rilpivirine Cmin ↓ 48%rilpivirine) rilpivirine Cmax ↓ 31%300 mg once daily rilpivirine AUC ↑ 16%*(+ 50 mg once daily rilpivirine Cmin ↔*rilpivirine) rilpivirine Cmax ↑ 43%*
+Rifabutin*# rifabutin AUC ↔ Rilpivirine must not be used in300 mg once daily rifabutin Cmin ↔ combination with rifabutin asrifabutin Cmax ↔ specific dosing recommendations25-O-desacetyl-rifabutin AUC ↔ have not been established.25-O-desacetyl-rifabutin Cmin ↔ Co-administration is likely to result25-O-desacetyl-rifabutin Cmax ↔ in loss of therapeutic effect ofrilpivirine (see section 4.3).300 mg once daily rilpivirine AUC ↓ 42%(+ 25 mg once daily rilpivirine Cmin ↓ 48%rilpivirine) rilpivirine Cmax ↓ 31%300 mg once daily rilpivirine AUC ↑ 16%*(+ 50 mg once daily rilpivirine Cmin ↔*rilpivirine) rilpivirine Cmax ↑ 43%*

 * compared to 25 mg once daily rilpivirinealone(induction of CYP3A enzymes)